SpencerCornish/CandyTracker/README.md

 # CandyTracker

-We need analytics on our candy vending - Make it so.
+We need analytics on our candy vending.
+So, yeah.